-- (a) The Contractor had responded to an agency's official solicitation, which included the selection procedures in the solicitation indicating the multiphase evaluation approach; - (b) Price or cost was considered as one of the evaluation factors in the selection decision: - (c) The government-initiated down-selection resulted in the exclusion of the Contractor from further consideration within a solicitation for a Task Order in advance of subsequent phases prior to award; and - (d) The Contractor provides verification to the GWAC ACO of the multiphase solicitation, proposal and downselection to support earning the Participation credit.
+- (a) The Contractor had responded to an agency's official solicitation an RFP/RFQ, which included the selection procedures in the solicitation indicating the multiphase evaluation approach; - (b) Price or cost was considered as one of the evaluation factors in the selection decision: - (c) A receipt of a Government advisory notice stating the contractor was not considered as a viable offeror for an award, and advising the contractor not to participate in subsequent phases; - (d) A notification of a Government-initiated downselection that resulted in the exclusion of the Contractor from further consideration within a solicitation for a Task Order in advance of subsequent phases prior to award; and - (e) The Contractor provides verification to the GWAC ACO of the multiphase solicitation, proposal and down selection outcomes to support earning the Participation credit.
+Participation is credited on the date the agency states in their solicitation (or amended solicitation) as the due date or deadline for Government receipt of Contractor Proposals.